-Seeing the unnecessary and unprofessional mistakes of writers publishing unpolished work, I always include the importance of belonging to a critique group in articles or ebooks I write about writing.
+Seeing the unnecessary and unprofessional mistakes of writers publishing unpolished work, I always stress the importance of belonging to a critique group.
 Even experienced authors depend on the unique perspective and extra eyes that each critique member provides.

 The critique group can catch a number of potential problems with your manuscript, such as:

 2. Holes in your story

 5. Overuse of a particular word, adjectives, and adverbs

 6. Unnecessary words to eliminate for a tight story